What Hath God Wrought: The Transformation of America, 1815–1848: Critical reception

-Reviewers widely praised What Hath God Wrought both ahead of and upon its release with several insisting that the book was a must-read for anyone interested in United States history.
-Multiple reviewers spoke of the book in superlative terms.
-Publishers Weekly called it "one of the most outstanding syntheses of U. S. history published this decade", and historian Richard Carwardine said What Hath God Wrought "lays powerful claim to being the best work ever written on this period of the American past".
+Multiple reviewers praised What Hath God Wrought and described it in superlative terms.
+Publishers Weekly called it "one of the most outstanding syntheses of U. S. history published this decade".
+Richard Carwardine said What Hath God Wrought "lays powerful claim to being the best work ever written on this period of the American past".
+Foreign Affairs averred it was "a book that every student of American history and politics should read".
 James Taylor Carson believed the book was especially successful given its genre, writing that "what makes What Hath God Wrought remarkable is that it successfully does what a great work of synthesis ought to do—it distills the broad sweep of multiple fields of inquiry into a comprehensible narrative of the past that speaks to our present-day concerns."
-A few reviewers highlighted What Hath God Wrought's apparent relevance to the present, as its emphasis on the communications revolution of the nineteenth century seemed to echo "the internet age of the 21st."
-Political parallels between Jackson's authoritarian jingoism and the then-contemporary Iraq War led one reviewer to surmise that "the story Howe tells of these years amounts to a thinly veiled critique of the present."

 Reviewers occasionally criticized the book for fumbles.
 For example, historian Manisha Sinha wrote that What Hath God Wrought understates the Black church's distinctions from predominantly white mainline Protestantism.
-Mary Ryan lamented the book's portrayal of women as a mixed, "if not entirely pyrrhic, victory for the field of women's history" because women figured primarily in relation to male-dominated politics.
+Mary Ryan considered the book's portrayal of women a mixed, "if not entirely pyrrhic, victory for the field of women's history" because women figured primarily in relation to male-dominated politics.

+What Hath God Wrought was read as being relevant to the present.
+Jim Giardina averred that its emphasis on the nineteenth century's communications revolution seemed to echo the twenty-first century's internet age.
+Political parallels between Jackson's authoritarian jingoism and the then-contemporary Iraq War led reviewer Steven Conn to surmise that "the story Howe tells of these years amounts to a thinly veiled critique of the present."

-The book won several awards, and historian John Lauritz Larson joked that it "Collect[ed] prizes as numerous as Jupiter's moons".
+The book won several awards, and historian John Lauritz Larson joked that it "[c]ollect[ed] prizes as numerous as Jupiter's moons".
 In 2007, What Hath God Wrought was a finalist for the National Book Critics Circle award in general nonfiction.
 By the end of 2008, the book received the Pulitzer Prize for History, the New-York Historical Society Book Prize, the silver medal for Nonfiction at the California Book Awards, and the Society for Historians of the Early American Republic's Best Book Award.

-The book remains well regarded years later and is often called a "magisterial history" of the era.
+Historian Daniel Feller in 2013 and religious studies scholar Isaac Barnes May in 2018 called What Hath God Wrought a "magisterial history" of the era.
 In 2014, historian Mark Noll named What Hath God Wrought as one of "his top 5 books for inspiring a passion for history".